CloudAstro/MicroHack/01-build-your-modern-web-application/Challenges/00-Pre-Reqs.md

 6. Push code in Docker Hub

-7. Deploy the React Web as containerized installation to Azure
+7. Deploy the React Web App as containerized installation to Azure

-## **Setup your resource group and publishing service**
+8. Look at monitoring festures in Azure for the publishing examples

+To achive these stepts a couple of requirements need to be fulfilled:

+- Install git on Windows
+- Install Node on Windows
+- Install VSCode
+- Install Azure Cli
+- Install the Bicep extension and the Bicep PowerShell module
+-

+## **Check out the code from the Git repository**

+## **Deploy a Resource Group and a Static Web App with Bicep**

 You can use [the Bicep Deployment script](./../main.bicep) to setup the base components as a one-time deployment.